dojo/docs/dojox/geo/openlayers.rst

 This Map component is intended to display a background map with graphical GFX or widget overlay.
 The background map can come from various online map providers such as OpenStreetMap, Google Maps of ESRI Maps.
 Note that you may have to include specific map provider javascript library in order to have access to the corresponding mapping service.

 Instantiate an OpenLayers Map component
 ---------------------------------------

 You can either instantiate a OpenLayers Map component in a programmatic way or using a markup definition.
 In both cases, you will need to import the OpenLayers library.
-This library is available at the openlayers.org site.
+This library is available at the openlayers.org site and you can include it in your page with the following script tag :

+ - <script type="text/javascript" src="http://openlayers.org/api/OpenLayers.js"></script>

+Here are some examples of how to create a basic OpenLayers Map component :

 Programmatic way of creating a Map component: